datacarpentry/genomics-r-intro/_episodes/02-r-basics.md

 >    c.
 To the `snp_positions` vector add: 	116792991
 >
 > **3) Make the following change to the `snp_genes` vector**
-> Hint: Your vector should look like this in the 'Global Enviornment':
+> Hint: Your vector should look like this in the 'Global Environment':
 > `chr [1:7] "OXTR" "ACTN3" "AR" "OPRM1" "CYP1A1" NA "APOA5"`.
 If not
 > recreate the vector by running this expression:
 > `snp_genes <- c("OXTR", "ACTN3", "AR", "OPRM1", "CYP1A1", NA, "APOA5")`